 You’re supposed to follow everyone who follows you and they’re supposed to do the same.

-The average loop requires about an hour to do everything they ask- but they all require different levels of engagement and the loops run for different lengths of time.
+The average loop requires about an hour to complete all the tasks- but they all require different levels of engagement and the loops run for different lengths of time.

-They think that they are tricking the Instagram algorithm.
-“Ohhh… this person must be super interesting to get 4,000 followers in a week!”
+They think that they are tricking the Instagram algorithm so it thinks “Ohhh… this person must be super interesting to get 4,000 followers in a week!”

 Not only is it obvious to Instagram, any potential follower will notice too.